mw2000/toolkit.dev/README.md

 - Create your `.env.local` file with all necessary environment variables
 - Install dependencies
-- Set up the database using Docker/Podman
+- Automatically set up the database using Docker/Podman (unless external database is configured)
 - Run database migrations
 - Optionally set up Redis and other services
 - Guide you through API key configuration